RubenRamirez11/interpretability_comparison_logistic_vs_ML_models/README.md

 * Model interpretability
 * Identification of key risk factors associated with depression

+This project is part of a professional transition toward Artificial Intelligence and Data Science in psychology, with a focus on model interpretability and responsible use of predictive models in mental health contexts.

 ## 2. Data Preprocessing

 The raw dataset was cleaned and prepared prior to model training.
 The main steps included: